top of page

 Solar Panel Farm8

-Sugar Maple Wind Energy Project
+Sugar Maple South Wind Energy Project

-The Sugar Maple Wind Energy Project is a proposed renewable energy facility with a total capacity of up to 112 MW.
+The Sugar Maple South Wind Energy Project is a proposed renewable energy facility with a total capacity of up to 112 MW.
 The project will be consist of up to twenty-two turbines with a nameplate capacity between 5.9 to 7.2 MW.

 The facility will be located on privately-held land in Pictou county, south of Marshy Hope near the Yellow Birch Wind Project.
 The project was awarded a PPA as part of the Nova Scotia Green Choice Program.